Obelicks/intro_assembler/notes.md

 * Data Registers - are usually used for storing instructions/syscall arguments.
 The primary data registers are: rax, rbx, rcx, and rdx.
 The rdi and rsi registers also exist and are usually used for the instruction destination and source operands.
 Then, we have secondary data registers that can be used when all previous registers are in use, which are r8, r9, and r10.

 * Pointer Registers - are used to store specific important address pointers.
-The main pointer registers are the Base Stack Pointer rbp, which points to the beginning of the Stack, the Current Stack Pointer rsp, which points to the current location within the Stack (top of the Stack), and the Instruction Pointer rip, which holds the address of the next instruction.
+The main pointer registers are the Base Stack Pointer rbp, which points to the beginning of the Stack, the Current Stack Pointer rsp, which points to the current location within the Stack (top of the Stack), and the Register Instruction Pointer (rip), which holds the address of the next instruction.

 ### Sub-Registers
 Each 64-bit register can be divided into smaller sub-registers